opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 Crankshaft is possible thanks to the power of [OpenAuto](https://github.com/f1xpl/openauto) and [aasdk](https://github.com/f1xpl/aasdk).
 Crankshaft and OpenAuto are in no way related or certfied by either Google or Android.

+This is the stable branch, if you want the cutting edge stuff, check out [Crankshaft-NG](https://github.com/opencardev/crankshaft/tree/crankshaft-ng).

 Getting Started
 --